temporalio/temporal/docs/worker-versioning.md

 **Note 1:** In this iteration of Worker Versioning we deprecated the Version Set concept and APIs related to it.
-If you are using old Worker Versioning APIs please migrate to the new APIs using the process outlined in this document.
+If you are using old Worker Versioning APIs please migrate to the new APIs using the process [outlined in a later section](#migrating-from-version-sets).

 **Note 2:** Worker Versioning is still considered experimental and not recommended for production usage.
 Future breaking changes may be made in deemed necessary.